SSWConsulting/SSW.Rules.Content/rules/ask-for-help/rule.md

 ---
-seoDescription: "When to ask for help?
-Learn how to determine if it's time to ask, do your due diligence, figure out who to ask, and prepare to talk to a senior."
+seoDescription: When to ask for help?
+Learn how to determine if it's time to ask, do your due diligence, figure out who to ask, and prepare to talk to a senior.
 type: rule
 title: Do you know when and how to ask for help?
 uri: ask-for-help